Racer159/jackal/docs/1-getting-started/1-understand-the-basics.md

 ## Terms Used

-- **Declarative**:  A user states (via configuration file) which resources are needed and Zarf locates and packages them.
+- **Declarative**:  A user states (via configuration file) which resources are needed and Jackal locates and packages them.
 A user does not have to know _how_ to download, collect, roll, and unroll dependencies for transport, they only have to know _what_ they need.
 - **Package**:  A well-defined, tool-generated, versioned, and compressed collection of software intended for movement (and later use) across a network/administrative boundary.
 - **Remote systems**:  Systems that are organized such that development and maintenance actions occur _primarily_ in locations physically and logically separate from where operations occur.
 - **Constrained systems**:  Systems with explicit resource/administrative/capability limitations.